 Every day (sometimes many times a day early on) these thoughts would fly into my brain and I had to put energy and effort into actively attacking them.
 Sometimes I didn't believe myself and felt incredibly glum and sober and boring.
 Sometimes I did believe it and felt great.
 And as time went on and I kept up with the not-drinking and attacking my hard-wired beliefs slowly, eventually I turned my thinking around.

-If you haven’t already you should visit the posts I wrote some months ago – “That is BULLSHIT!” and “Push the fast forward button!!!”.
-In them I go into more detail about how I attacked individual thoughts and beliefs .
+If you haven't already you should visit the posts "That is BULLSHIT!" and "Push the fast forward button!!!".
+They go into more detail about how I attacked individual thoughts and beliefs and there are loads of comments underneath of how others did the same thing.

 But it worked.
 It totally worked!
 My brain is now retrained.
 I genuinely do not believe those things any more.
 I do not see drinking alcohol as the best way to relax, I don't believe getting pissed is the only way to have fun at social events, I don't believe booze is necessary for a good time, it is not a treat, and it doesn't enhance my life.